EdwinVW/dapr-workshop/Assignment05/README.md

 ## DIY instructions

 First open the `src` folder in this repo in VS Code.
 Then open the [Bindings documentation](https://docs.dapr.io/developing-applications/building-blocks/bindings/) and start hacking away.
-As SMTP server, you can use the development SMTP server [MailDev](https://github.com/maildev/maildev).
+You can use [MailDev](https://github.com/maildev/maildev) for the development SMTP server.

 ## Step by step instructions